-Cirque du Soleil confirmed that they have temporarily removed the “Wheel of Death” stunt from their show in Las Vegas following an acrobatic accident last weekend.
+Cirque du Soleil reports that they have temporarily removed the “Wheel of Death” stunt from their show in Las Vegas following an acrobatic accident last weekend.

 An unnamed man was injured last Friday night during the Zarkana show in Las Vegas when he slipped off the spinning wheel.